biplabvoltdb/Real-time-segmentation-CEP-VoltDB-user-event-journey/README.md

 ## Disclaimer

 All latency figures, data volumes and business rules in the animation are **illustrative**, chosen to show the *shape* of the system's behavior.
 A proof of concept replaces them with measured numbers for a specific workload and infrastructure.

+## License

+MIT — see [LICENSE](LICENSE).
+VoltDB is a trademark of Volt Active Data, Inc.; this is an independent demonstration page.